NelsonPython/CTF-misc/OtterCTF_vol3.md

 The username of the logged on character is always after this signature: 0x64 0x??{6-8} 0x40 0x06 0x??{18} 0x5a 0x0c 0x00{2}
 What is rick's character's name?

-Use ssd to display bytes and grep to search for the end of the target signature:
+I used ssd to display bytes and grep to search for the end of the target signature:

 ```
 ─$ xxd pid.708.dmp| grep "5a0c 0000"